ToothlessRider/Leetcode-Problems/Coding_notes.md

 ### Things to figure out
 1. How to balance it after the inorder traversal
-2. How to perform inorder traversal ( recursively
+2. How to perform inorder traversal ( recursively )

+[Answer]() The previous question showed how to revursively do inorder traversal ( in a reverse fashion )

 ### Python Code :
 ```python